We’re sharing how to update and repurpose a picture into a chalkboard today!

 I allowed about 4 hours of drying time between each coat.
 This is after the first coat.

-The amount of time the chalkboard paint will need to cure depends on which brand you choose so make sure you read the back of the paint can carefully.
+The amount of time the chalkboard paint will need to cure depends on which brand of paint you choose, so again, make sure you read the back of the paint can carefully.

-If you’ve never don’t this before all you have to do is take a piece of chalk and lay it flat against your painted and cured surface,
+If you’ve never seasoned a chalkboard before all you have to do is take a piece of chalk and lay it flat against your painted and cured surface,

-Then rub across the chalkboard paint with a piece of chalk until the entire chalkboard has been covered.
+then rub the chalk across the chalkboard paint until the entire chalkboard has been covered.